- Last updated:

 Yes—a waiver of consent is unlikely to be approved.
 Blood draws are generally minimal risk; however, based on the practicability considerations (scale, standard practice, and clinical sample), it is unlikely that the investigator can justify that the study could not practicably be conducted without the waiver.
 Enrollment of 100 subjects is unlikely to be considered enough to justify an unreasonable burden.
 The sample is collected using common clinical procedures during a time when those procedures are already being conducted; however, the extra vial of blood is not a clinical sample because it is not necessary for clinical purposes.

-The following is a specific scenario that has been addressed by the HSO.
+The following is a specific scenario that has been addressed by the HRPP.
 Decisions regarding this scenario are provided below in order to provide additional guidance to investigators; however, decisions are extremely fact-specific.
 Investigators should not attempt to extrapolate these decisions to additional scenarios.
-Instead, investigators are encouraged to contact the HSO with additional questions and scenarios.
+Instead, investigators are encouraged to contact the HRPP with additional questions and scenarios.

 Collection of cord blood